 21st Century Community Learning Centers

-The 21st Century Community Learning Centers (21st CCLC) initiative is a key component of the No Child Left Behind Act.
-Authorized under Title IV, Part B, of the Elementary and Secondary Education Act (ESEA), as amended by the No Child Left Behind Act of 2001, the specific purposes of the federal law are to:
+The 21st Century Community Learning Centers (21st CCLC) initiative is a key component of the Every Student Succeeds Act (ESSA).
+Authorized under Title IV, Part B of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA) of 2015, the specific purposes of the federal law are to:

-Dawn Davis, Program Specialist
+Tiffany Chandler, Program Specialist